LaFleur93/Salling-DK-Recipe-generator/README.md

 # Salling-DK-Recipe-generator
-AI-powered recipe generator using discounted Salling products and fridge items for smarter, sustainable cooking
+AI-powered recipe generator using discounted Salling products and fridge items for smarter, sustainable cooking.
+This application demonstrates how modern AI can be seamlessly integrated into a basic Tkinter interface, delivering accurate and practical results.
+It highlights the potential for everyday tools to drive meaningful, real-world impact—such as reducing food waste, saving money, and promoting sustainability.

 ## Location-Based Discount Discovery
 A user living in Copenhagen has the ability to set their location and desired walk/travel distance.
 The application connects to Salling Group's "Anti Food Waste API" to retrieve all discounted products available within that zone.